Which Is The Best Eggs Benedict Denver Restaurant And Why?

 My eggs Benedict arrives, and the guys hovering nearby ask me at the same time what I ordered.
 The heaps of ham get noticed first, followed by the hearty portion of fried potatoes.
 The warm yellow sauce coats the poached eggs, dribbling over the sides and into the piles and piles of ham.
 I tell them it’s the eggs Benedict, and one of the guys says, “THAT’s what I’m ordering!”
 Not surprising – the plate looks spectacular enough for a food magazine cover.
 I can’t wait to plunge in.
 The first bite leads to exclamation.

 “Heaven!”
 That’s all I can say.
 Well, maybe more than once.
 “Heaven, heaven, heaven!”
-Hands down this is the best eggs Benedict in Denver.
+Hands down this is the best eggs Benedict Denver has to offer.
 The sweet and lush layers of ham cut easily.
 No fat, just thin pure meat.
 Eggs are mildly hard, just as I prefer them.
 The smooth and silky sauce washes down every bite.
 Tender potatoes dipped in homemade ketchup gives me a chance to catch my breath before I attempt another delicious round of the main course.
 A gulp of chicory coffee and I repeat the routine.
 Like I said, heaven.
 I’ll be back – and I’ll be ordering the same thing.

 I’ll give Snooze top honors for ambiance.
 The windows with the cartoon snowflakes and mod-living furniture entice all to enter.
 Devil’s Food will tempt me back with their decadent ingredients and stunning produce.
 But Lucile’s owns my heart.